docxology/p3if/docs/p3if_paste.md

 reference within a news article to a specific press release).
 Other features can be readily imagined that might help address concerns across large swaths of current security, privacy, liability, risk, trust and related information system risks.
-With so many variables to address on the pathway toward such a “knowledge commons,” no single existing framework will ever be sufficient to facilitate situational awareness across all of the dimensions needed for reliable navigation of associated requirements, vulnerabilities, risks, and practices.
+With so many variables to address on the pathway toward such a "knowledge commons," no single existing framework will ever be sufficient to facilitate situational awareness across all of the dimensions needed for reliable navigation of associated requirements, vulnerabilities, risks, and practices.
 For example, variables that might need be considered could include: (i) diverse stakeholders,